Get all the latest Airbnb data for Bergen

 What's the typical low-season vs high-season monthly revenue in Bergen in 2026?

-Low season in Bergen runs roughly from November through February, when tourism is slowest, while high season spans June through August, with late May and early June getting an extra boost from Festspillene (May 27 to June 10) and Bergenfest (June 10 to 13).
+Low season for Airbnb in Bergen runs from November through February when daylight is short and tourism drops, while high season spans June through August, with the most intense spike in late May and early June when Festspillene i Bergen (27 May to 10 June 2026) and Bergenfest (10 to 13 June 2026) overlap with summer travel and heavy cruise-ship traffic.

 What's a realistic Airbnb monthly expense range in Bergen in 2026?

-Hosts in Bergen should typically expect to spend 30% to 45% of gross revenue on operating expenses, with the percentage higher for smaller listings with more turnovers and lower for larger properties with longer average stays.
+Hosts in Bergen should expect to spend between 30% and 50% of gross Airbnb revenue on operating expenses, with self-managed, lower-turnover listings closer to 30% and professionally managed, high-turnover listings approaching 50%.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Bergen.